thescouser89/dingrogu/README.md

 The WorkflowEndpoint uses the implementations of the `Workflow` interface to generate the full graph request for Rex.
 The `Workflow` implementations use the `Adapter` implementations to generate the specific Rex task DTO, then links the Rex tasks together.

+The WorkflowEndpoint is also designed to receive notifications of state changes of tasks from Rex.
+This can be used to:

+1. Catch a task failure for a workflow (by reading the notification 'after' state) and report it back to the requester that the workflow has failed and a response object containing data on the failure
+2. If a task notification reports a successful final state, check if all the other tasks are done.
+If so, report to the requester that the workflow has succeeded and send back the relevant data

 The `Adapter` implementations are also used to handle the translation of Rex's `StartRequest` and `StopRequest` to the specific PNC service.